 Join participants from across the country – including people who are already members of intentional communities as well as folks who are just curious and excited by the idea – as we learn from and share with each other, vision together, and plant seeds for communities to come.

 With Rabbi Jay Michaelson, Beth Resnick-Folk, Shir Yaakov Feit, and Rabbi Naomi Hyman.
 Silent meditation with instruction, musical prayer services, evening teachings that draw on Jewish, Secular & Buddhist sources, and more.

-Join the thinkers and doers of the Jewish Food Movement for 4 days of inspiring lectures and discussions, expert cooking demonstrations and DIY projects, fun kids and family activities, rocking New Year’s party and delicious, consciously-prepared food.
+Join the thinkers and doers of the Jewish Food Movement for 4 days of inspiration and fun.
+Expert cooking demonstrations and DIY projects, fun kid and family activities, a brilliant Chanukah, rocking New Year’s party and delicious, consciously-prepared food.

 Spend the holiday with family and community, enjoy gourmet kosher for Passover food, inspiring seders, and the beauty of the Berkshires.

 The Isabella Freedman Jewish Retreat Center was originally incorporated in 1897 as the Jewish Working Girls Vacation Society.

 In 1956, the agency moved to its current home in Falls Village, CT, and began serving a new segment of the Jewish community, senior adults.
 Camp Freedman has been offering programs for Jewish senior adults every summer since then.

 In the early 1990s Isabella Freedman opened its doors year-round, and it became the primary retreat center for the Jewish communities of New York and New England.
 Each year, over 30 Jewish organizations, spanning the denominational spectrum, hold retreats at what is now called the Isabella Freedman Jewish Retreat Center.